opendocsg/opendoc-sensor-data-exchange/User Guide/Introduction.md

   - Browse topics and verify topic details
   - Create projects and topics
   - Publish and subscribe to topics
+  - Manage teams such as create, add or remove team members, assign or change roles

 - **Subscriber**